TML Annual Conference and Exhibition RFP

 - First aid room

-- Concurrent educational sessions - 10 concurrent sessions; 3 rooms with theater style seating for 300 each, and 7 with theater style seating for 150-200
+- Concurrent educational sessions—10 concurrent sessions; 3 rooms with theater-style seating for 300 each and 7 rooms with theater-style seating for 150-200

 Meeting facility should have adequate daily parking for conference attendees and exhibitors and should include 15 complimentary parking passes for TML staff during conference dates, including conference setup days.

 Meeting facility caterer must accommodate meeting attendees (delegates and exhibitors) by providing concession area during conference setup and conference dates with no minimum guarantee required by TML.

 Should meeting facility undergo any renovations or remodeling during the dates of the conference, TML reserves the right to terminate conference contract or be compensated for the inconvenience of both TML and the conference attendees and exhibitors.

 Meeting facility contract should be attached and made part of the host city proposal.